WGTK (AM): Early years in Louisville

 On October 25, 1933, WFIW was purchased by George Norton Jr. The station's transmitter was moved to Louisville, with the call letters being changed to WAVE.
 The station retained the AM 940 frequency it previously broadcast on.
 It returned to the air on December 30, 1933, and was now affiliated with the NBC Red Network.
 It carried NBC's schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".

 During the Ohio River flood in January 1937, WAVE suspended regular programming to provide extensive coverage of the flood, and to provide emergency information.

 After more than six years transmitting drom the Brown Hotel building, the station's transmitter site was relocated to Jeffersonville, Indiana, in November 1940.
 After the North American Regional Broadcasting Agreement (NARBA) took effect in 1941, WAVE switched frequencies to 970 kHz.

 In 1948, it added the first TV station in Kentucky, WAVE-TV.
 Because WAVE radio had been a long-time NBC Radio affiliate, WAVE-TV primarily carried NBC programs.

-Middle-of-the-Road format
+Middle-of-the-road format

-As network programming shifted from radio to TV during the 1950s, WAVE began airing a full-service MOR format, which later shifted to oldies.
+As network programming shifted from radio to TV during the 1950s, WAVE began airing a full-service middle of the road format, which later shifted to oldies.
 In 1981, WAVE was sold to locally based Henson Broadcasting.
 Because the TV station kept the WAVE call sign, the AM station changed call letters to WAVG; this was necessitated by Federal Communications Commission rules at the time, since repealed.
 Seven years later, the station was purchased by Radio One (unrelated to the company now known as Urban One that eventually bought stations in the Louisville market in the late 1990s).